In this article I will explain with an example, how to use ErrorProvider control in Windows Forms (WinForms) Application using C# and VB.Net.

 Using ErrorProvider control in Windows Forms with C# and VB.Net

-1. Icon - Gets or sets the Icon that is displayed next to a control, when an error description string has been set for the control.
+1. Icon - Gets or sets the Icon which will be displayed next to a control.

 The ErrorProvider has following methods.